Fluctuation Bounds for Continuous Time Branching Processes and Evolution of Growing Trees With a Change Point: Proofs: Sup-norm convergence of degree distribution for the standard model

-The essential message of this Corollary \ref{cor:int-wins} is that the tail of the distribution prescribed by the initializer function always wins.
-Recall that the limit random variable $D_{\mvtheta}$ is a mixture of the distributions of $X_{\bc}$ and $X_{\ac}$.
+\begin{proof}[Proof of Corollary \ref{cor:int-wins}] The essential message of this Corollary \ref{cor:int-wins} is that the tail of the distribution prescribed by the initializer function always wins.
+Recall that the limit random variable $D_{\mvtheta}$ is a mixture of the distributions of $X_{\bc}$ and $X_{\ac}$. \end{proof} \begin{lemma} The random variable $X_{\ac}$ always has an exponential tail. \end{lemma}